 install.packages(c("sf", "terra"))

-install.packages(c("tmap", "RColorBrewer", "maptiles", "cartogram"))
+install.packages(c("tmap", "ggspatial", "RColorBrewer", "maptiles", "cartogram"))

-Load all of these packages using library()
+Load all of these packages using library().
+We’ll also

 be using the package tidyverse, so load it up as well.

-Remember, you always need to use library()
+Remember, you always need to use library() at the top of

 your R Markdown files.